The Big Bean is one of my favorite people in the world.

 I did do a Kickstarter project to try and raise funds, but my video was a disaster in which I played with my hair, discovered a double chin and referred to my vagina.

-I’m sure it will shock no one that I’m nowhere near reaching my goal.
+I’m sure it will shock no one that I failed to reach my goal.

 Clearly this is not where my talent lies.
 In fact, NONE of this is where my talent lies.
 My talent lies in making up stupid shit that’s funny.
 That’s it.
 That’s my talent.
 This market-your-book stuff is all sales numbers and value ratios and press kits and networking opportunities and you people DO realize I became a creative writer specifically to avoid all this crap, right??